Staff & Board

 -

 Nickole Brown is the author of Sister, first published in 2007 with a new edition reissued in 2018.
 Her second book, Fanny Says (BOA Editions), won the Weatherford Award for Appalachian Poetry in 2015.
 Currently, she teaches at the Sewanee School of Letters MFA Program and lives in Asheville, NC, where she volunteers at several different animal sanctuaries.
 Since 2016, she’s been writing about these animals.
 To Those Who Were Our First Gods, a chapbook of these first nine poems, won the 2018 Rattle Prize, and her essay-in-poems, The Donkey Elegies, was published by Sibling Rivalry Press in 2020.
 She first attended the Palm Beach Poetry Festival in 2004 and returned nearly every year thereafter as either a participant or mentor.
-In 2021, she began envisioning the future of the festival with founder Miles Coon and became President in 2022.
-Not too long after, she renamed it the Hellbender Gathering of Poets after an Eastern Hellbender named Meatloaf that she fell in love with while volunteering at the Western North Carolina Nature Center.
+In 2021, she began envisioning the next iteration of the festival with founder Miles Coon and became President in 2022.
+Not too long after, she renamed the festival the Hellbender Gathering of Poets after an Eastern Hellbender named Meatloaf that she fell in love with while volunteering at the Western North Carolina Nature Center.
 You can visit her personal website here.

 Jennifer Coon is an Art Therapist and Psychologist, working and living in the Boston area.
 She was inspired into poetry by her father, Miles Coon, who founded the Palm Beach Poetry Festival.
 Relatively new to writing poetry, she attended the Palm Beach Poetry Festival as a participant for the first time in 2017.
 In addition, she served on its board for over 15 years.
 Her work has been published in the South Florida Poetry Journal.